sokoow/kube-desktop/README.md

 # kube-desktop

+An attempt to run full CI-CD stack on a single kube node, on any infrastructure.

+Also a good lesson on how to integrate Terraform, Ansible and Helm together into an appliance.

 ## WHY?

-Couple of reasons:

-- firstly, inspired by Jess Frazelle's desktop apps on kube ( @github/jessfraz https://github.com/jessfraz/dockerfiles), I thought to myself 'Why not put this all on Kube also ?
-How hard might that be ?'

-- secondly, being iritated on how heavy minikube on amd64 is, I decided to rely only on a single node kubeadm cluster containers - this environment should give you enough kubernetes to start a cool project on your own

-- thirdly - it's just also a super easy way to stand up a full CI/CD stack in less than 20 minutes
+Well, mostly so anybody can start developing and have subdomains

 ## What's included:

-- [x] kubeadm single node cluster on your desktop
+- [x] kubeadm single node cluster
 - [x] kubernetes dashboard
-- [x] canal overlay networking. other ones commented out in script
+- [x] calico overlay networking. other ones commented out in script
-- [x] working helm + tiller (I know , sec...)
+- [x] working helm 3.0
-- [x] traefik
+- [x] traefik 1.x
-- [x] secrets store (Vault)
 - [x] some form of CI/CD : Drone
 - [x] a DB/storage (Postgres)
 - [x] minio endpoint
 - [x] self-contained docker image registry
+- [x] rook-ceph setup for PV's to work (helm charts should work out of the box)

 ## Prerequisites/Requirements

 - 4GB of memory
 - 3 cores
-- 6 GB of disk space
+- 12+ GB of disk space
-- Ubuntu Xenial
+- Ubuntu Bionic
 - sudo password
-- docker installed
 - no fancy network setup
 - (optional) Vagrant installed